This is such a vast and sometimes emotional subject to cover that a mere scratch of the surface is offered here.

 Motional feedback speakers (where voltage induced across a coil wound on the voice-coil former is fed into the feedback loop of the driving power amplifier) appeared in some active designs but did not prove popular, presumably due to the expense of providing the extra coil.
 To overcome this, some designs derived a signal by mounting an electret microphone near (1cm) the speaker cone, then mixing this (positive feedback) with the incoming bass signal.

 With high-cost (and very directional) ESLs or top-line digital speakers, avoid those anxious or keen to reduce reflections in rooms with capacious windows or 'minimalist' designs (all hard surfaces can add very significant reflections), optimum subjective listening positions being, generally, severely limited by perception which can usually be described as intense, at best.
 Some systems, with in-built automatic digital signal processors such as the BeoLab 5, can even self-adjust, to a degree.
 The Visaton DS4s, using two different DSPs and (for stereo) 8 amplifiers, needed a sound engineer to fully adapt to the listening room.
 Equipment such as this may be 'nice' and may impress but is incapable of altering a room's acoustics alone.
 Reflections, reverberations and even the consequences of moving the furniture can upset some sensibilities.
 Similarly, disappointment will arise when it is determined that such equipment is neither child or drunk-proof, exposed speaker cones being especially irresistible.
+Rather like valves.
 Since a number of owners find repairs unaffordable, a decent insurance policy (all-risks) is advised.

 Some speaker loads, like ESLs and isobariks, can be difficult for amplifiers to run and disappointment can arise when expenditure does not match expectation.
 On occasion, a mismatch can result in one part of the audio chain deciding to 'eat' the other!
 To avoid this, research exotic types that exhibit lively loads and obtain assurances that equipment is matched to a required situation, and volume levels, before signing on the dotted line.
 Haden Boardman offers some good advice on ESLs which, as he notes when their operation is not understood, can be destroyed by amplifier's exceeding 15W.
 The important thing with ESLs is not the drive power, but the amp's ability to withstand short-circuits, and often it is suggested that a high power 2R5 resistor should be wired in series with them to maintain stability.
 The same can be said about isobariks.